 1Introduce the Crate

 Start off the crate training process by keeping the crate door open and letting your pup explore it at their own pace.
-Toss a treat inside and praise your puppy when they go in to eat it, then give them another while they’re in the crate.
-You can also entice your puppy with a busy toy stuffed with treats—anything to make that crate as appealing as possible!
+Toss a treat inside and praise your dog when they go in to eat it, then give them another while they’re in the crate.
+You can also entice your dog with a busy toy stuffed with treats—anything to make that crate as appealing as possible!
 Stay happy and upbeat as your puppy explores the crate, making sure to give lots of praise when they go inside.
 At this stage, keep the door open.

-Practice this step as many times as necessary for your puppy to get comfortable in the crate.
+Practice this step as many times as necessary for your dog to get comfortable in the crate.
 At this stage, the choice to go into the crate is up to your pup.
 Don’t force them if they seem reluctant.
-If your puppy is hesitant to go inside, you can give treats to reward baby steps in the right direction, like if they glance at it or take a step towards it.
+If your dog is hesitant to go inside, you can give treats to reward baby steps in the right direction, like if they glance at it or take a step towards it.
 These small successes will encourage your pup to keep it up!
 If they don’t get close to it, simply leave the treats inside for them to collect when they’re ready.

 2Practice Closing the Door